-Our Secret Paladin deck list guide features the best Rise of Shadows deck list for Season 61 of Hearthstone (April 2019).
-Our Secret Paladin guide also features Mulligan advice, card combos and strategy tips.
+Our Secret Paladin deck list guide features the best Rise of Shadows deck list for Season 62 of Hearthstone (May 2019).
+Our Secret Paladin guide also contains Mulligan advice, card combos and strategy tips.

 Secret Paladin is a Hearthstone deck that may have you cowering in fear if you played the game during the era of The Grand Tournament.
 It was a time when Mysterious Challenger reigned supreme, and led Paladin to a ridiculously strong power level that few other decks have matched in the history of Hearthstone.

 While we don’t expect the deck to reach those absurd levels once again, Secret Paladin is definitely back on the radar with the release of Rise of Shadows, thanks to a number of intriguing new cards in the latest set.
 The strategy behind playing the deck has changed somewhat, though, so there’s a new play style to master.

 With that in mind, we wanted to make you aware of all the changes to Secret Paladin at this stage of the meta.
 We’ve got the deck list currently seeing most play on the ranked ladder, as well as our usual batch of strategy advice and tips for the new meta.

 Secret Paladin really hasn't lived up to the pre-release hype, and so we're not seeing many experiments with the archetype.
 For that reason, we're sticking with our established deck list.
 Just keep in mind that you'll have a tough time on the ladder with this one.

 This article contains additional reporting by James Pickard.